 - Access to housing allowance or TRICARE health coverage.

-In many cases, the stipend you would receive while on SAD is less than the amount you would be paid while serving on federal orders.
-You'll also get a separate W2 from the state for your SAD pay, which is important to remember when it's time to file taxes.
+In many cases, the stipend you receive while on SAD is less than the amount you’re paid while serving on federal orders.
+You'll also get a separate Form W-2 from the state for your SAD pay, which is important to remember when it's time to file taxes.

 What's required to join the National Guard?

-- Must be between the ages of 17 and 35.
+- You must be between the ages of 17 and 35.

-- Must be at least a high school junior or have a high school diploma or GED.
+- You must be at least a high school junior or have a high school diploma or GED.

-- Must meet the physical, moral and medical requirement.
+- You must meet the physical, moral and medical requirement.

-- Must achieve a minimum score on the Armed Services Vocational Aptitude Battery (ASVAB) test.
+- You must achieve a minimum score on the Armed Services Vocational Aptitude Battery, or ASVAB, test.

 Those with prior service have different requirements than those who are joining for the first time.
 Therefore, it's best to speak to a local recruiter or talk directly to the unit you're considering.